-\textbf{Simple Feature Pyramid} After getting the output from ViT-B, SFPN using a series of convolution, pooling, or deconvolution(ConvTranspose2D) layers to sample it to feature maps with 256 channels and in a scale of$\{4.0, 2.0, 1.0, 0.5, 0.25\}$ compared to the resolution of input feature maps(768×64×64).
+After obtaining the output from ViT-B, SFPN utilizes a sequence of convolutional, pooling, or deconvolutional (ConvTranspose2D) layers to downsample it into feature maps with 256 channels, scaling them to resolutions of $\{4.0, 2.0, 1.0, 0.5, 0.25\}$ relative to the resolution of the input feature maps (768×64×64).
+For example, the largest output feature map with a scale of 4.0 is shaped like 256×256×256, while the smallest one with a scale of 0.25 is shaped like 256×8×8.
 Each layer is followed by LayerNorm.
-Detailed structures can see in Table \ref{tab:sfpn}.
+Detailed structures of each scale can be seen in Table \ref{tab:sfpn}.

-\textbf{Prediction head} We test for the performance of different norm layer used in predcition head, result are shown in Table \ref{tab:norms}.